Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 This guide will show how to create a personal website using Gatsby Theme Chronoblog.

+To create a website using the Chronoblog theme, you do not need to be an expert in using Gatsbyjs.
+However, it’s still recommended that you complete the basic tutorial: [Gatsby.js Tutorials](https://www.gatsbyjs.org/tutorial/)

 ## Installation and Development

 In this guide, we will set up our new site using this starter: [gatsby-starter-chronoblog](https://github.com/Ganevru/gatsby-starter-chronoblog)